-This program will target high-priority wetlands and associated upland habitat.
-This advances a primary goal identified by the Statewide Wildlife Action Plan through stabilization of Species in Greatest Conservation Need.
+This program targets high-priority wetlands and associated upland habitat, advancing a primary goal of the Statewide Wildlife Action Plan through stabilization of Species in Greatest

-Protection and restoration of wetlands and grasslands are primary strategies identified in Minnesota's Prairie Conservation Plan, the Long Range Duck Recovery Plan, and the Long Range Plan for the Ring-Necked Pheasant in Minnesota.
+Conservation Need.
+Protection and restoration of wetlands and grasslands are strategies identified in Minnesota's Prairie Conservation Plan, the Long Range Duck Recovery Plan, and the Long Range Plan for the Ring-Necked Pheasant in Minnesota.